deepchecks/deepchecks/docs/source/tutorials/vision/custom_task_tutorial.rst

           """Convert the batch to a list of images as (H, W, C) 3D numpy array per image.""" return [tensor.numpy().transpose((1, 2, 0)) for tensor in batch[0]]

-Now we are able to run checks that are working only on the image data, since it's in the standard format of Deepchecks.
-For more checks we'll need to define custom properties or metrics.
+Now we are able to run checks that use only the image data, since it's in the standard Deepchecks format Deepchecks.
+In order for additional check types to run, we'll need to define custom properties or metrics.

 Implement Custom Properties
 ===========================